2022

 The Nati Frinj Biennale 2022 brought together the vision and programming of the two Festival Directors Greg Pritchard and the previous Festival Director Hannah French.
 Like most of us in the Arts sector, the ACT Natimuk Committee made the important call to postpone the 2021 festival due to concerns about public safety in the face of the ongoing pandemic.

-The 2022 Frinj incorporated many aspects of the Hannah French’s plans and introduced new elements.
 The program had 66 individual shows and events over the weekend of 28th, 29th and 30th October.

 For the first time the festival included some of the work created through the ACT Creative Lab program, including Kat Pengelly’s community engagement spectacular Truck, Sam Burke An apology that was never asked for, in collaboration with local artist Dave Jones, and Jacqui Schultz’s bespoke performance Very Long Distance.
 The festival also had a Creative Lab launch event with other artists involved talking about the process and their work.